Danish-summarisation/DanSum/README.md

   pip install -r requirements.txt
   ```

-├── src
+## Project organisation
+├── README.md          <- The top-level README for developers using this project.
+├── src                <- Source code for use in this project.       <- A default Sphinx project; see sphinx-doc.
-│   ├── external       <- Data from third party sources.
+│   ├── __init__.py    <- Makes src a Python module
-│   ├── interim        <- Intermediate data that has been transformed.
+│   ├── forced_admissions_cohort.py    <- Script that generates data frames for projects
+│   │
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── loaders           <- Scripts to load in data from SQL database
-│   └── raw            <- The original, immutable data dump.
+│   │   └── load_data_function.py
+│   │
+│   └── writers.py  <- Scripts to create exploratory and results oriented visualizations
+│
+├──  requirements.txt

 ## Acknowledgments
 *  DAT5 icon created with [OpenAI's DALL-E 2](https://openai.com/dall-e-2/)